OliviaSalonga/Neighboorhood-Map/README.txt

 GENERAL USAGE NOTES
 -------------------
 This project lists & displays coffee shops in Cincinnati OH.
-The list of coffee shops are provided thru a drop down list.
 The coffee shop(s) are displayed in the map using a coffee icon.

 This map display and list of coffee shops are from Google Maps API.

-This list has autocomplete capabilities.
-The map defaults to displaying all the coffee shops found in Cincinnati OH.
-It will isolate map icon display depending on the coffee shop selected from the location entry field.
+This search field automatically filters the list of coffee shops containing the search text entered.
+The filtered list of coffee shops is updated from the first character entered in the search field.
+It will contain all coffee shops found if no filter is entered which is the default when
+site is opened.

+When a coffee shop is selected by clicking from the list, the selected coffee shop will have isolated marker display and be the center of the map.

-The map icon displays the coffee shop details when clicked.
+The marker icon displays the coffee shop details when clicked.
 The coffee shop details includes Shop Name, Yelp rating, location, and telphone number.
 These information are from Yelp API.